szhu/qa/docs/index.md

 ### What is this tool?

-This is an experiemental way to view onboarding documents.
+This is an experimental way to view onboarding documents.
 Just click a link to expand it inline.

 Example content: